texxasrulez/force_elastic/README.md

 - **Conflicts with other skin/branding plugins:** Ensure `force_elastic` is loaded after any plugin that explicitly sets a skin for all requests.
 - **Caching:** Clear browser cache and Roundcube caches after first install.

----

-## Versioning & License

-- Versioning follows Git tags in the repository.
-- License is defined by the repository owner.
-The Composer metadata currently marks this as `proprietary`.
-Update to your preferred license if desired.